Improving knockoffs with conditional calibration: Review: knockoffs and conditional calibration

 \subsection{Two limitations of knockoffs}

-Despite its deft exploitation of sparsity, the fixed-$X$ knockoff filter has two major limitations that can inhibit its performance in certain settings.
+Despite its deft exploitation of sparsity, the knockoff method has two major limitations that can inhibit its performance in certain settings.
 One limitation, reflected in Figure~\ref{fig:mcc-block}, is the so-called {\em threshold phenomenon}: because the denominator of $\hFDP_{w}$ is the size of the candidate rejection set, we cannot make any rejections at all unless we have $R \geq 1/\alpha$.
 For example, if $\alpha = 0.1$, we must make at least $10$ rejections or none at all, even if several $p$-values lie well below the Bonferroni threshold $\alpha/m$.
 Even when the number of potential rejections is above the $1/\alpha$ threshold, the FDP estimator can be highly variable and upwardly biased, adversely affecting the method's power and stability.

-Some recent proposals ameliorate this limitation by generating multiple negative controls \citep{gimenez2019improving, emery2019controlling, nguyen2020aggregation}.
-However, they come at the price of a higher correlation between the original variables and negative controls and a noisier ordering of the variables passed into the Selective Seqstep filter, both of which potentially lead to reduced power \citep{nguyen2020aggregation}.
-Another proposal by \citet{sarkar2021adjusting} views fixed-$X$ knockoffs as ``splitting'' the data into two unbiased estimators of $\beta$, one of which has independent coordinates, and applies a hybrid data-splitting method.
-This proposal can also mitigate the threshold phenomenon, but is often less powerful than knockoffs.
-By contrast, our calibrated knockoff method is always more powerful than a baseline knockoff method, and we find in simulations that it usually outperforms both multiple knockoffs and the method of \citet{sarkar2021adjusting} as well.
+Some recent proposals ameliorate this limitation \citep{gimenez2019improving, emery2019controlling, nguyen2020aggregation, sarkar2021adjusting}.
+However, they often come at the cost of substantial power loss compared to standard knockoffs.
+By contrast, our calibrated knockoff method is always more powerful than the baseline knockoffs.